Set storage

 Change storage

 You can change the size of the storage in use.
-It is applied to the server when you expand the storage size and change the partition and the file system according to the server system on the NAVER Cloud Platform console.
+It is applied to the server when you expand the storage size and change the partition and the file system according to the server system from the NAVER Cloud Platform console.

 Caution